dpungaliya/tic-tac-toe/README.md

 # A. Assignment Information

-- Project name: Tic Tac Toe
+-Project name: Tic Tac Toe

-- Name: Dhaval Pungaliya
+-Name: Dhaval Pungaliya

-- ID No: 2018B2A70662G
+-ID No: 2018B2A70662G

-- Email: f20180662@goa.bits-pilani.ac.in
+-Email: f20180662@goa.bits-pilani.ac.in

 # B.App:
 ## 1)Description

-This is a simple Tic-Tac-Toe game.
-The game features both single and two player modes.
+This app is a simple Tic-Tac-Toe game.
+The game has both single player and two player modes.

 The users create an account and this is synced with a server.

-The Statistics of the player(wins/losses/ties) are tracked using this account.
+The Statistics of the player(wins/losses/ties) are tracked using this account and are even displayed in the app.

-Using the single player mode one can play against a computer based AI and using the two player mode one can play against another human user who is using their own device.
+In the single player mode,a person can play against a computer,and using the two player mode one can play against another human user who is using their own device and has the same app.

 ## 2)Known Bugs